Stuyk/rebar-altv/README.md

-# Zulthu for alt:V
+# Rebar for alt:V

-Zulthu is a TypeScript framework for [alt:V](https://altv.mp) that prioritizes plugins, translations, and a wide variety of frontend frameworks.
-Zulthu was inspired by Athena and meant to take Athena's best features and create a framework that gives developers a quick starting point.
+Rebar is a TypeScript framework for [alt:V](https://altv.mp) that prioritizes plugins, translations, and a wide variety of frontend frameworks.
+Rebar was inspired by Athena and meant to take Athena's best features and create a framework that gives developers a quick starting point.

-Plugins for Zulthu allow developers to drag & drop repositories into their server framework.
+Plugins for Rebar allow developers to drag & drop repositories into their server framework.

 ## Features